Sam-R-P/foodlette-dev/README.md

 **Step 2.
 Setting up Node**

-In the directory you cloned the Foodlette application too, run the following commands in order.
+In the directory you cloned the Foodlette application too, run the following command.

 ```
 npm install